nabilhasan01/mic-mute-control/README.md

      pip install pycaw comtypes psutil pywin32 keyboard pystray Pillow pyinstaller cairosvg cairocffi pygame PyQt6
      ```
 3. Verify that `libcairo-2.dll` is present in the `resource` folder (included in the repository).

-## Usage
-1. Run the desired script (preferably as administrator for hotkey support):
+4. Run the desired script (preferably as administrator for hotkey support):
    - For Tkinter:
      ```bash
      python mic_state_controller_tkinter.py